What Happens When Stock Markets Are Oversold? (Historical Analysis)

 Trading Rules

-THIS SECTION IS FOR MEMBERS ONLY. _________________ BECOME A MEBER TO GET ACCESS TO TRADING RULES IN ALL ARTICLES CLICK HERE TO SEE ALL 400 ARTICLES WITH BACKTESTS & TRADING RULESThis is all there is to it.
-We use the Relative Strength Indicator (RSI) because it’s a typical mean revertive indicator that measures the velocity of the up and down days.
 When RSI shows low values, it signals that the market has dropped significantly over the last three days and is oversold.
-We then enter at the close and we wait until the market gets a solid up day in the opposite direction and closes above yesterday’s high.
+We then enter at the close, and we wait until the market gets a solid up day in the opposite direction and closes above yesterday’s high.

-If we backtest this simple trading strategy on S&P 500 from 1985 until today, we get the following equity curve:
+If we backtest this simple trading strategy on the S&P 500 from 1985 until today, we get the following equity curve:

-There are 448 trades, the average gain per trade is 0.64%, the win rate is 75%, CAGR is 7.6%, the max drawdown is 26%, and the profit factor is 2.4.
+There are 484 trades, the average gain per trade is 0.64%, the win rate is 75%, CAGR is 7.7%, the max drawdown is 26%, and the profit factor is 2.5.
+Pretty impressive for such a simple strategy!
+In real life it could be even better because we have ignored any dividends received in this backtest.

 Please also read what happens when stock markets are overbought.